gabrielpetersson/fast-grid/README.md

 - expand synthetic event-loop to include scrolling & rendering cell contents
 - can maybe make GC be a bit less expensive by reusing cell classes more..
+- if user zoomed in/out scrollbar will navigate to fast/slow, needs to be relative to the scroll track
 - sort/filter all columns, not just second lol
 - resize columns
 - custom cells (you can kinda already do this though, just add a new cell class)